wisepythagoras/geoip-service-extensions/README.md

 # geoip-service-extensions

-A set of extensions for the geoip-service
+A set of extensions and examples for the [geoip-service](https://github.com/wisepythagoras/geoip-service), an extensible GeoIP solution.